XBastille/DeepFX-Studio/README.md

   </a>
 </div>

-Your donations directly support the development of cutting-edge computer vision tools and help keep this project free and open-source for everyone!
+Your support directly contributes to the development of cutting-edge computer vision tools and helps keep this project free and open-source for everyone!

 ---